knit with love

 eddys brand celebrates family and the spirit of connection and togetherness by creating essential garments for babies and toddlers, future big brothers and sisters, that can be passed down and are made to last through multiple rounds of grass stains, first teeth, and lots and lots of smiles.

-Our low waste, sustainably made clothes for babies and toddlers are crafted with upcycled cotton from second-hand sweaters.
-Our method eliminates the intrusive steps of farming new cotton and making new cotton yarn.
-Our buttons are 3D printed with recycled plastic which also eliminates waste from producing new plastic from oil.
+Our low waste, sustainable children’s clothes are crafted with upcycled cotton from second-hand sweaters and made in the USA.
 We also only make what we need so that all helps save water and CO2 emission in our manufacturing.

 At the end, send it back to us!
-If you’re not passing it down or the clothes are stained or damaged, we’ll take it back.
 Items in good condition will be donated to our friends at Little Essentials.
 We can try to clean or repair the stained or damaged items for a second life.
-If that fails, there are now methods to recycle clothing into new fiber.
+If that fails, there are methods to recycle clothing into new fiber.
 Either way, clothing is not garbage!

 Learn more about our impact!